Festival March 14-15, 2026

 FAME’s Fusion of Concert Colors promotes interdisciplinary arts understanding by encouraging students to draw connections between musical selections and the visual arts.
 FAME teachers guide students to create artwork as they listen to music from our current cultural arts focus.
 All northern Indiana elementary and middle FAME schools are invited to participate in this program.

-All artwork will be available for pickup after the General Meeting in September, 2024.
+All artwork will be available for pickup after the General Meeting in August/September, 2026.